cyx-nusi4/frontier4-food-surplus-insights/backend/README.md

 # Backend README

-# My Web App - Backend
+# Food Surplus Insights System - Backend

-This is the backend part of the My Web App project, built using Python and Flask.
+This is the backend part of the Food Surplus Insights project, built using Python and Flask.

 ## Setup Instructions

 1. **Clone the repository:**
    ```
-   git clone <repository-url>
+   git clone
-   cd my-web-app/backend
+   cd food-surplus-insights/backend
    ```

 2. **Create a virtual environment (optional but recommended):**